Study Medicine Europe on the BBC News

 Vice Rector of Varna Medical University, Prof. Albena Kerekovska also commented on the growing number of foreign students in the University saying she is sure they will all successfully complete the course since they are all highly motivated.

-Of course, Study Medicine Europe is doing its share of making medical studies in Bulgaria and Romania popular around the globe with Open Days where people have the opportunity to find out firsthand what it is really like to study medicine in these countries.
+Of course, Study Medicine Europe is doing its share of making medical studies in Europe popular around the globe with Open Days where people have the opportunity to find out firsthand what it is really like to study medicine in these countries.